tc39-transfer/proposal-random-functions/README.md

 Random.pickFromList( array ) | returns a random element from [0,array.length) (can be undefined for empty/sparse arrays) |
 Random.shuffle( array )      | performs an in-place random shuffle of the array                                          |
 Random.asShuffled( array )   | returns a copy of the the provided array with the elements randomly shuffled              |

+### Behaviour
+Function that take both an upper and lower bound (such as numberBetween) should require both arguments be passed in.
+This is to ensure that the intent of the code is clear from a glance.
+Other languages are inconsistent and infer a single parameter to be a range of either \[0,x), \[1,x).
+The second parameter does not necessarily need to be the largest.
+In f(x,y) for y>x the expected range is \[x,y), but for y<x you may get an output (x,y\].
+And in the case of x=y, the value will be exactly x.
+When either argument is NaN, the expected output is also NaN.

+It is still an open question of how and when to clamp values of ±Infinity.
+Equally, it's not yet clear how to handle generating an integer when passed non-integer values, be that throwing a TypeError, rounding down or discarding the fractional component.

 ## Interaction With Other Proposals